zak-45/SCAnalyzer-Chataigne-Module/README.md

      ----- Info on group feature ---------

             each group will have :
-                        Variables container with one to many IP address.
+                        Variables container with one to many IP address (others should work, name need to be IPxxx).
                         Calculated params container with variables used/calculated by script and read only.

 ```